Zoom Student Guide

 Zoom logo

-Zoom is a video/audio web-conferencing and collaboration tool that lets you, your peers, and your instructor meet in real time online.
-Through Zoom, you can attend lectures and meetings, present using whiteboards, share screens and resources, interact by voice or text chats, have group discussions, and take polls.
+Zoom is a video/audio web-conferencing and collaboration tool that lets you, your peers, and your instructors meet in real time online.
+Through Zoom, you can attend lectures and meetings, present using whiteboards, share screens and slides, interact by chat or Q&A, have small group discussions, and take part in polls.

 Access Immediate You can access Zoom from your computer as soon as you install the Zoom application.